ethancsmith/math263-notes/11-finite_differences.md

 ## Advantages and disadvantages.

 In practice, achieving acceptable accuracy with a finite difference method requires a very small step-size $h$ as compared to a shooting method.
 The smaller the step-size, the greater the number of variables involved in the system of equations.
 The increase in variables puts pressure on both computing time and memory resources.
-However, it is important to remember that the shooting method requires the numerical solution to a sequence of IVP's until tolerance is achieved.
+However, it is important to remember that the shooting method requires the numerical solution to a sequence of IVPs until tolerance is achieved.
 Though finite difference methods tend to be more memory intensive than shooting methods, there are a number of factors that go into deciding which is more work intensive for a given problem.

 ## Example.